 - Anti-Villain: The series takes time to look at all the different sides.

 - Anti-Climax: Guin has a habit of ending fights that have been played up as big climactic encounters with one sucker-punch to the gut; in the anime, the dramatic music is suddenly cut off to emphasize this.

 - Author Existence Failure: Kaoru Kurimoto passed away on 26 May 2009 after fighting pancreatic cancer for years, while the anime was still airing.
-With her death, there can't be definitive ending for Guin Saga.
+With her death, there can't be a definitive ending for Guin Saga.
 Though technically, the series "ended" at volume 100, with everything after that being gravy for the fans.